onion-Ring/onion-Ring.github.io/_posts/2020-05-23-second-post.md

 preview: true
 date:   2019-05-23 21:03:38 +0530
 ---
-This is about Assigned Project
+This is about Assigned Project<br>
-A fun GUI application to visualize audio spectrum Using pyaudio, numpy, ect
+A fun GUI application to visualize audio spectrum<br>
+Using pyaudio, numpy, ect